krathjen/studiolibrary/DOCS.md

 <br>

-### <a name="zi20df5"></a> How to debug "No object match when loading data": (version 1.3.9+)
+### <a name="zi20df5"></a> How to debug "No object match when loading data"

-In version 1.3.9+ you can now switch on debug mode which should log any strange behavior in the script editor.

 Make sure “Debug mode” is checked under the settings menu.
-Apply the pose and It should print any strange behavior in the script editor.
+Apply the pose and it should print any strange behavior in the script editor.
 This can make applying poses much slower.

 You might see something like...